 The Giants added future Hall-of-Famer Nate Solder to the offensive line, as well as Patrick Omameh in free agency.
 That makes the worst part of their team last year markedly better.
 Add in Kareem Martin and Alec Ogletree on the defensive side, plus Jonathan Stewart to the backfield and New York is built to win now.
 And you’re probably going to sign Dez Bryant.

-The last thing they need to do is waste the #2 pick in this NFL Draft on a quarterback who won’t play for two years.
+The last thing they need to do is waste the #2 pick in the 2018 NFL Draft on a quarterback who won’t play for two years.
 If Barkley is there, TAKE HIM.
 If you can trade down and take Quenton Nelson, DO IT!
 You want Chubb on the defensive line to replace Jason Pierre-Paul, FINE!
 Whatever you do, DON’T TAKE A QUARTERBACK!

 Top-5 is Too Early For A RB or OL in the NFL Draft